peddaadeiah/FacebookConAppInAngular6/README.md

        this.key = key;
        this.reverse = !this.reverse;
      }
-  _Add bellow code in your html file of your component
+  -Add bellow code in your html file of your component
   <th [class.active]="order === 'key'"
     (click)="setOrder('key')">ID<span [hidden]="reverse">▼</span
         ><span [hidden]="!reverse">▲</span></th>